-What are the factors to consider when negotiating a new boat purchase?
+What factors should you consider when negotiating a new boat price?

-When you buy a boat, many factors impact the price.
-If you're buying a new boat from a dealer, the price is based on the manufacturer's suggested retail price, as well as things like features, add-ons, warranties, and prepaid maintenance services.
+Many factors impact the price when you buy a boat.
+If you're buying a new boat from a dealer, the price is based on the manufacturer's suggested retail price.
+Additional factors include features, add-ons, warranties, and prepaid maintenance services.

 • Whether you're financing the purchase